weismart1807/weismart1807.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student in the [Department of Communication Engineering](https://www.ce.ncu.edu.tw/en) at National Central University, Taiwan.
-Currently, I am conducting undergraduate research under the supervision of [Prof. Chih-Wei Huang](https://sites.google.com/ce.ncu.edu.tw/cwhuang), focusing on **Deep Reinforcement Learning for Wireless Networking and Resource Allocation**.
+Currently, I am conducting undergraduate research under the supervision of [Prof. Chih-Wei Huang](https://sites.google.com/ce.ncu.edu.tw/cwhuang), focusing on Deep Reinforcement Learning for Wireless Networking and Resource Allocation.

 Fortunately, I spent the summer of 2025 at the Chinese University of Hong Kong as a Summer Research Student advised by [Prof. Bei Yu](https://www.cse.cuhk.edu.hk/~byu/), working on graph learning for EDA.
 I also interned at the [Industrial Technology Research Institute](https://www.itri.org.tw/english/) (summer 2024) and [Chunghwa Telecom](https://www.cht.com.tw/en/home/cht) (fall 2025–present), developing LLM-powered applications and automation workflows.

-My research interests focus on:
+### My research interests focus on:
-* *Machine Learning for Next-generation Wireless Communication and Networking*
+* #### *Machine Learning for Next-generation Wireless Communication and Networking*
-* *Foundations and Algorithms of Generative Models and Deep Reinforcement Learning*
+* #### *Foundations and Algorithms of Generative Models and Deep Reinforcement Learning*
-* *Graph-based Learning for Logic Synthesis and Timing Prediction in EDA*
+* #### *Graph-based Learning for Logic Synthesis and Timing Prediction in EDA*

 ---